A Song of Ice and Fire

 Thoughts on this costume:

-The only cast member I missed was Peter Dinklage (Tyrion), which is a pity as he is one of favorite characters (then again they all are!!).
+The only cast member I missed was Peter Dinklage (Tyrion), which is a pity as he is one of my favorite characters (then again they all are!!)
 Maybe one day I will have that chance!

 I want to thank Kevin Green for helping me get into the Game of Thrones panel.
 Also thank you to my amazing friends, who love Game of Thrones and A Song of Ice and Fire as much as me, and came to Dragoncon to dress up with me.
 I loved our group and we kept staring at each other geeking out.